GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### `title`

-The text shown in the in the GCP Marketplace UI when users configure their deployment.
+The text shown in the GCP Marketplace UI when users configure their deployment.

 ![Custom property in the UI](images/custom-property-ui.png)